threshold-network/design-system-docs/theming/iconlibrary.md

 ## Custom Icons

-Sometimes a custom icons is needed that is not found in the Ionicons library.
-Model these additional icons after the existing icons so they look consistent with the existing icon set in use.
+Sometimes a custom icon is needed that is not found in the Ionicons library.
+When creating a custom icon, model it after the existing Ionicons icons so they look consistent.

 You can ensure consistent icons by:
 * Checking thickness of line stroke